neeraja-jagata/Sample-Selenium-Project/README.md

 # Sample-Selenium-Project
 Sample Selenium Project
-This is a simple sample selenium project i created for learning purpose
+This is a simple selenium project i created for learning purpose